Yoshio Kodama: Early life

-Yoshio Kodama was born on February 18, 1911, in Nihonmatsu, Fukushima, Japan to a family formerly of samurai status.
+Yoshio Kodama was born on February 18, 1911, in Nihonmatsu, Fukushima, Japan, to a family formerly of samurai status.
 Kodama was the fifth son of a bankrupt Nihonmatsu businessman.
-Due to his family's straitened circumstances, in 1920 Kodama was sent to live with a married older sister in Korea and lived there for three years.
-He was treated badly, suffered from isolation and had to do child labor in a steel mill.
+Due to his family's straitened circumstances, in 1920, Kodama was sent to live with a married older sister in Korea and lived there for three years.
+He was treated badly, suffered from isolation, and had to work in a steel mill.

 Early right-wing activism

 Returning to Japan as a teenager, Kodama joined a variety of right-wing nationalist groups.
 At the end of the 1920s he joined the secret society Gen'yōsha.
-In 1929, he joined Bin Akao's "National Foundation Society" (建国会, Kenkokukai).
+In 1929, he joined the National Foundation Society" (建国会, Kenkokukai), founded by Akao Bin and Uesugi Shinkichi.
 In 1929, during a parade, he tried to give Emperor Hirohito a self-written appeal for increased patriotism.
 However, he was intercepted by the security forces and arrested for his role in the "Direct Appeal to the Emperor Incident" (天皇直訴事件, Tennō Jikiso Jiken).
 He was imprisoned for six months.
-During this time in prison he wrote his first book, a primer for fanatical Japanese nationalists.
+During this time in prison, he wrote his first book, a primer for Japanese nationalists.
 After his release from prison, he joined Tatsuo Tsukui's Radical Patriotic Party (急進愛国党, Kyūshin Aikokutō).
 Tōyama Mitsuru from the Gen'yōsha (Dark Ocean Society), a secret society founded in the late 19th century that first grouped extreme rightists and yakuza together, sent him to Manchuria.
 There he was involved in the suppression of the anti-Japanese resistance working under the chief of Japanese military intelligence in the region, Colonel Kenji Doihara.
 A few months later, Kodama returned to Japan.
 In 1931, Kodama was imprisoned again for his role in the "Diet Pamphlet Distribution Case" (国会ビラ撒き事件, Kokkai Biramaki Jiken).
 He was released in 1932.

-In 1933, Kodama formed his own ultranationalist group called the Independent Youth Society (独立青年社, Dokuritsu Seinensha), which planned to assassinate various Japanese politicians.
+In 1932, Kodama formed his own ultranationalist group called the Independent Youth Society (独立青年社, Dokuritsu Seinensha), which planned to assassinate various Japanese politicians.
 Its main activity was opium export from Japan to Korea and Manchuria to break the resistance of the local population against the Japanese rule.

-His group, in collaboration with the group Tenkōkai (天行会, "Society for Heavenly Action") was responsible for the murder of three Japanese politicians who advocated the peaceful coexistence of Japan, Korea and China.
-In 1934, Kodama was involved in the planning of an assassination attempt on Prime Minister Saitō Makoto.
-Kodama's plot was uncovered, the attack was prevented by the Japanese police and Kodama was arrested.
-He served a prison term of three and half years.
+Kodama's group, in collaboration with the group Tenkōkai (天行会, "Society for Heavenly Action") was responsible for the murder of three Japanese politicians who advocated the peaceful coexistence of Japan, Korea, and China, and made abortive plans to assassinate Prime Minister Saito Makoto.
+Kodama himself was detained in October 1932, when explosives he stored at his home for use in assassinating politicians accidentally exploded, leading to his arrest, a trial, and a prison term of three and half years.
 He was released from Fuchū prison at the instigation of Doihara, by this time promoted to major general, just prior to the outbreak of the Second Sino-Japanese War in April 1937.